-Yes, there are bartenders out there that never think twice about ripping you off.
-The majority of bartender theft involves ripping off the house, but there are also any number of ways that they can steal from you – the customer.
+Yes, there are bartenders out there that never think twice about ripping the customer off.
+The majority of bartender theft involves stealing from the house, but there are also any number of ways that they can steal from their customers.

-So, how can a bartender steal from you?
 Unfortunately, it’s easy.
-Short pouring, padding your bar tab, and completely leaving out the liquor in a blended house specialty drink are just some of the ways to rip you off.
+Short pouring, padding their bar tabs, and completely leaving out the liquor in a blended house specialty drink are just some of the ways to rip you off.

 Dishonest bartenders combine many of the below methods to rip you off.
 Some you may be aware of – but others are rather ingenious.
 And, they’re not just ripping you off – they have no qualms about ripping off the house.

 Most bartenders are very good at basic math skills.
 Keeping track of under-rings, padding your tab, and working with a dishonest cocktail server can add up to a lot of extra money each and every shift – with management none the wiser.

 Before we get into this, I just want to say that the vast majority of bartenders are decent, hardworking employees.
 It’s those few bad apples that give the rest of us a black eye.

 15 Ways Bartenders are Ripping You Off

 Below are just fifteen ways that bartenders can rip you, the customer, off.
 There are more, of course, and dishonest bartenders are constantly coming up with new ways to line their own pockets.